×

 Tommaso Imola sports Shimano Claris components

 The drivetrain is the part of Tommaso Imola where manufacturers usually try to increase profits by going for some very low-end solutions.
-However, Tommaso was not reluctant to part with a few extra dollars and fitted the Imola with a complete Shimano Claris groupset.
+However, Tommaso was not reluctant to part with a few extra dollars and fitted the Imola with a complete Shimano Claris groupset, which is Shimano’s most popular drivetrain for beginners.

 Tommaso Imola’s biggest selling point is the uniform Shimano Claris 3×8 drivetrain.